Coxsackie, New York

 Coxsackie (/kᵿk'sæki/ kuuk-SAK-ee) is a town in Greene County, New York, United States.
 The population in the 2020 census was 8,382, a decrease from the 2010 census.
+It is the second-largest town in Greene County after Catskill.
 The name of the town is said to be derived from a Native American term, but it has various translations ("owl's hoot" is locally common).

 Within the area governed as a town, there is also a village called Coxsackie.
 The town is in the northeastern part of the county.

 The town of Coxsackie is notable for being the namesake of the Coxsackievirus (a type of enterovirus), which was first isolated in this town.

 History

 The settlement of Coxsackie began in the seventeenth century, in approximately 1652, as part of the development of New Netherland.
 The government of the area became established as a district in 1772, and Coxsackie was founded in 1788 with a town form of government.
 Part of Coxsackie was lost when the town of Durham was formed in 1790.
 Further land was lost in the formation of the newer towns of Cairo and Greenville (1803), New Baltimore (1811), and Athens (1815).

 One of the first settlers in Coxsackie was Pieter Bronck, of the same family for which the Bronx is named.
 In 1663, he built the Pieter Bronck House in West Coxsackie, which is open as a museum.
 The nearby family burial ground includes a separate plot with marked graves for slaves of the family.